artur-simon/artur-simon/README.md

 # Ahoy 👋
 My name is Artur S Simon and I'm a Junior Developer with 3 years of career, I got fair experience in C# and .NET.
-I did 4 years in Computer Science Graduation where I also trained Java, C++ (<3), and SQL.
-I've worked on project of metrology, business inteligence, CRM, and community projects.
-I am currently looking for an opportunities to apply my experience in activities.
+I did 4 years in Computer Science Graduation where I also trained Java, C++, and SQL.
+I've worked on projects for the community, for metrology, business inteligence, and CRM.
+I am currently looking for opportunities to apply my experience in activities.

 ### 🔭 I’m currently working on
 <ul>